 Habits are also reinforced through familiarity, and Duhigg reveals how a certain sequencing trick helped turn the oddball OutKast song “Hey Ya!” into a huge hit.

-In the final part of the book, The Habits of Societies, we learn how pastor Rick Warren built his Saddleback Church by leveraging the power of social ties and new habits among his congregation, and how the Montgomery Bus Boycott sparked by Rosa Parks was able to sustain its pressure thanks to the habits of social networks in that community.
+In the next section of the book, The Habits of Societies, we learn how pastor Rick Warren built his Saddleback Church by leveraging the power of social ties and new habits among his congregation, and how the Montgomery Bus Boycott sparked by Rosa Parks was able to sustain its pressure thanks to the habits of social networks in that community.

 All of this, though, is groundwork for a closing epiphany.